JuliaActuary/JuliaActuary.org/JuliaActuary/blog/julia-actuaries.md

 Julia is also *fast*.
 Being 1000x faster at something sounds impressive, but what does it mean?
 It's the difference between something taking *10 seconds* instead of *3 hours* — or *1 hour* instead of *42 days*. **What analysis would you like to do if it took less time?
 A stochastic analysis of life-level claims?
 Machine learning with your experience data?
 Monthly valuation instead of quarterly?**

+Speaking from experience, it's not just great for production time improvements.
+It's really nice to know that I messed something up in a couple of seconds instead of 20 minutes when building something so that I can fix it!

 Now, most workflows don't see a 1000x speedup, but 10x to 1000x is a very common range of speed differences vs R or Python or MATLAB.

 Sometimes you'll see less of a speed difference because R and Python already have acknowledged the speed issue and written most of what's important in low-level languages.
 This is an example of what's called the "two-language" problem where the language productive to write in isn't very fast.
 For example, [more than half of R packages use C/C++/Fortran](https://developer.r-project.org/Blog/public/2019/03/28/use-of-c---in-packages/) and core packages in Python like Pandas, PyTorch, NumPy, SciPy, etc. do this too.